ims-systems-00/ims-kb/docs/Our IMS/Our iMS.md

     > This user will have read-only access to all of the basic modules within the entire system, with full access to the `Audits` module.
 Only **iMS Auditor** and **Super Admin** users are able to complete audits.

+*The user will recieve an email notifying them of access being granted.*

 ### Access granted

 Once you have assigned a user to a business unit, they will then receive an email notifying them.
 Provided they have first verified their account, as mentioned above, they will now be able to login and start using iMS Systems.

 *The verification email sent to the user has a 1 week deadline before the link no longer works, due to security reasons.
 You can resend the verification email at any time from the `Users` tab within `Our iMS`.*

+## Removing a User from a Business Unit

+To remove a user from a business unit you have assigned them to, first navigate to and click on the `Our iMS` button on the `Sidebar`, which is on the left-hand side.
+You will then see a drawer open from the sidebar containing the different pages within this module.

+Click on `Business Units` and then you will see a table which contains all of the business units you have created.

+Navigate to the relevant business unit(s) that the user in question is a part of and click on their entry within the table to open a pop-up.
+On this pop-up, click on the `Members` tab at the top.

+Navigate to the relevant user you wish to remove from the business unit and click on the action button on the right side of their entry.
+Then simply click on `Remove` in the dropdown that appears and confirm your choice.

+*The user will recieve an email notifying them of their removal from a business unit.*

 ## Revoking Access to Users